aklomp/base64/README.md

 This is an implementation of a base64 stream encoder/decoder in C89.
 It also contains wrapper functions to encode/decode simple length-delimited strings.

-If your processor supports SSSE3, encoding speed is about four times higher than the competition, because this library uses SSE intrinsics to encode twelve bytes at a time.
+If your processor supports SSSE3, encoding/decoding speed is about four times higher than the competition, because this library uses SSE intrinsics to encode/decode twelve bytes at a time.
 To the author's knowledge, this is the only Base64 library that does this.

 Notable features:

-- Really fast encoding on x86 systems, using SSE instructions;
+- Really fast on x86 systems by using SSE vector instructions;
 - Reads/writes blocks of streaming data;
 - Does not dynamically allocate memory;
 - Valid C89 that compiles with pedantic options on;